IllustratedMan-code/Planner/non-classes/bioinformatics/ChiPSeq.md

 then annotated with relevant information, such as gene start sites, known promoter locations, etc.

-One of the goals of ChIP-seq analysis is to find a unique [[DNA motif]] associated with each protein binding site.
-It is assumed that a [[transcription factor]] binds to a semi-unique sequence on the genome.
+One of the goals of ChIP-seq analysis is to find a unique [[DNA-motif]] associated with each protein binding site.
+It is assumed that a [[transcription-factor]] binds to a semi-unique sequence on the genome.
 By identification of the unique motif, one can associate the bound transcription factor to the unique motif.